pgaston99/MIAP-ZIM-Project/README.md

 + 🛜 little or no internet access
 + ⚡️ limited electricity (online browsing drains power!)
 + 🔥 disaster-related restrictions
-+ 🚫 the censorship or deletion of educational materials
++ 🚫 the censorship or deletion of online materials

 Some other considerations include:

 + 💾 backups or long-term archives
 + 🔑 providing research or access copies of archived sites
-+ 🧳 traveling without wi-fi

 ## Contributors